roman-usov/collapse-element/README.md

 ## src/application.js

-The module implements a default export function that takes in collection of companies (an example is available in `src/index.js`) and uses the list to generate buttons (a button for each company).
+The module implements a function exported by default that takes in a collection of companies (an example is available in `src/index.js`) and uses the list to generate buttons (a button for each company).

 Clicking a button shows a company description.